Guidance on building a brand standard

 These days keeping your website and data secure is top priority.
-In 2018 the Data Protection Act will be changing and so websites will need to have the https setup.
+In 2018 the General Data Protection Regulation (GDPR) has come into effect and so websites will need to have the https setup.
 The S on the end stands for security and will mean that each website has a SSL certificate.
 Squarespace offers these as standard now.

 Google Docs - you can connect forms to Google Docs to capture data.
 We recommend only using this for non personal identifiable information.
 This means not using it for things like parental consent forms but maybe food options for an event instead.